hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 in Figure 9, so it should be relatively easy to figure out which function does what.

-We’re going to go through the helper functions in order of complexity rather than in the order that they appear in `builder-for`, so let’s start with `generate-builder-name`.
+We’re going to go through the helper functions in order of appearance, but immediately break that rule by starting with `generate-builder-name`.
 We did something similar above in the map and string builders, so generating the name should be fairly simple.
 Let’s take a look:

 ```
 (defndynamic generate-builder-name [t]